HugoAquinoNavarrete/CC617x-USMx/README.md

      Enter a value:
    ```

-The script will take some minutes to be executed, and after beeing executed, a message like this will be generated:
+The script will take some minutes to be executed, a message this will be generated at the end of its execution:

    ```bash
    Apply complete!
 Resources: <amount_resources_created> added, 0 changed, 0 destroyed.